orterforth/orterforth/README.txt

  rf-cell   ( -- n )    Returns the word size in bytes.
 (CELL is
                        not part of this version of fig-Forth.)

- rf-cells  ( n -- n )  Multiplies the value on the stack by the
+ rcls ( n -- n ) Multiplies the value on the stack by the word
-                       word size.
+                 size.
 (CELLS is not part of this version of fig-Forth.)

  rf-code   ( addr -- ) Sets the code field of the most recent
                        definition.
 Used by defining words